 In either case, he needs to learn to trust before he can relax and enjoy the social opportunities that a normal, healthy pack (human or canine) can provide.
 We are experts at returning a dog to its natural social state.
 Teaching a dog to play is a big step in rounding out its personality.
 We believe a dog that can interact normally with other dogs will be in better mental health and be better able to overcome any fear or aggression problem.

 When the in-board period is over, it's your turn to learn!
 Now we have to turn you and your dog into a cohesive team.
-We do this with transfer lessons every few days until you have a first command response by voice or hand-signal to all commands and have all behavioral problems solved.
-Your new relationship with your dog will be based on love and a new-found mutual respect.
+We do this with transfer lessons every week until you have a first command response by voice or hand-signal to all commands and have all behavioral problems solved.
+Our goal here is a seamless integration of training to lifestyle.
+Our training is so much more than teaching obedience commands and stopping your dog from jumping on people.
+We want it to be total and comprehensive behavioral modification.
+Your new relationship with your dog will be based on cooperation and love and a new-found mutual respect.

-Once I have the dog to this point in his/her education I switch from dog trainer to instructor and begin to fade out as you take over.
-No matter how much work I do with your dog the training will not be complete until you have the same level of dominance and control that I have established.
-I can’t do this without you and there is no substitute for your involvement.
+Once We have the dog to this point in his/her education we switch from dog trainer to instructor and begin to fade out as you take over.
+No matter how much work we do with your dog the training will not be complete until you have the same level of dominance and control that we have established.
+We can’t do this without you and there is no substitute for your involvement.

 For more information check out our Boot Camp Information Sheet.